about

 Jean-Pierre Damen urban and street photography - IMG_6243

 jean-pierre damen is a Dutch contemporary photographer based in Thessaloniki, Greece.
-His work is series based and explores the relationship between people and the spaces they move through, with a persistent interest in the second layers of meaning that surface accidentally within urban environments.
+His work is series based and explores the collective subconscious of urban space: the second layers of meaning that surface accidentally within the environments people move through.

-"Throughout my work I try to recognise rather than construct: moments where the ordinary briefly reorganises itself into something that exceeds its own context.
-A gesture that echoes a painting.
-A reflection that doubles a stranger into a ghost.
-A storefront that suddenly resembles a stage.
-I work in long running series because single images can show you a coincidence, but a body of work can show you that the coincidences have a structure.
+"Throughout my work I recognise rather than construct: moments where the ordinary briefly reorganises itself into something that exceeds reality.
+I work in long running series because single images can show you a coincidence, but a series can show you that the coincidences have a structure, even a vision.
 My images are made fast and left largely as found.
-What I bring is the recognition, not the arrangement."
+What I bring is the recognition and anticipation, not the arrangement.
+Some people call this street photography, but although there are humans in my picture, I don't photograph humans or human interactions per se.
+I photograph the collective subconscious, curated by mine."

 Around 2022 he took a three year hiatus, but continued developing his artistic vision through writing and by absorbing photography and art.
 In 2025, having moved to Thessaloniki, he picked up the camera again.